gagansingh894/Amazon-Comments-Sentiment-Analysis/README.md

 # Amazon-Comments-Sentiment-Analysis
- A simple python script which extracts comments, performs sentimental analysis and exports the data to spreadsheet
+ A simple python script which extracts customer reviews from Amazon, performs sentimental analysis and exports the data to spreadsheet